-The outputs of each simulation are stored inside a folder with the respective simulation ID.
-In that folder, you’ll find a .npy file holding the particle’s data for all time steps.
+The outputs of each simulation are stored in a folder labeled with the respective simulation ID.
+Inside, you’ll find an .npy

 ├── sim_0000